eddiesTime/sme_app/raw_documentation.md

 Due to Redux's strict separation of concerns, the `ProgressLoadingIndicator` had to be moved from the method `_buildUI()` to the widget's `build()` method.
 The `converter` callback from `StoreConnector` looks for the _store_ from the nearest `StoreProvider` and returns the `isLoading` attribute.
 The value of `isLoading` is then used to build either a `ProgressLoadingIndicator` or the weather UI.

 In the method `_buildUI()`, a `StoreConnector` is used to connect the UI to the Redux store.
-The `converter` callback returns the `WeatherState`, which is used to determine which UI to build.
+The `converter` callback returns the weather state, which is used to determine which UI to build.

 #### Advantages